Mark-Buddee/ELEC3204-Lab-Project/README.md

 # ELEC3204-Lab-Project

-Dynamically control a real, small-scale, elevator motor.
+Dynamically control a real, small-scale, elevator.
+The elevator has multiple floors, a motor, and motor controller.

 Dynamically remembers which floors need to be reached and always moves to the next closest desired floor.